UM-Fencing/UM-Fencing.github.io/content/join.md

 All fencers must wear fencing pants or knickers with socks while fencing.

 # Dues
-Dues are paid per semester and cost \$100 for returning members and \$80 for first time members.
+Dues are paid per semester and cost \$100 for returning members.
+For new members, the first semester is free!
 They should be given to the Treasurer with three weeks of the start of the semester.
 Dues are nonrefundable.